Mental Health Services Portsmouth

 - Mental health cases with a history of being an inpatient in Psychiatric Units

-- Cases relating to complex eating disorders for example anorexia nervosa, bulimia nervosa and other related eating disorders
+- Medical cases relating to complex eating disorders for example anorexia nervosa, bulimia nervosa and other related eating disorders

 - Work-related stress and anxiety conditions